icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-125-28th-march-2019.md

 RK – You can use logging in the plugins, using log4j, one caveat: you need to provide a logfile config that shadows logfile from IDS-server.
-Inconvinient because logging for IDS-server is in plugin, but it works.
+Inconvenient because logging for IDS-server is in plugin, but it works.

 SP – where is this fix recorded?